GenDeathrow/Tiny-Reactors/README.md

 * Reactor Controllers no longer check validity once a second.
 * _^ All Reactor blocks are aware of their associated Controller._
 * _^ The Controller is informed when a Reactor block is broken and invalidated._

-Some ideas that are on the table include, but are not limited to or guaranteed to be implemented;
-* Config option for Reactant decay (for those wanting a system to maintain).
-* _^ Reactor Waste Port to accumulate product decay ( e.g. Iron Dust )._
-* Capacitors connect and split energy